Does ZigZag offer a rental service?

 Do children need to wear helmets?

-Helmets are not compulsory, but we do very highly recommend them.
+Helmets are compulsory for children, and do very highly recommend for adults.
 Many of our instructors wear helmets for their own safety and in order to set a good example to the children they teach.

 Do I need a lift pass?